+This cycle can only be executed in the FUNCTION MODE MILL machining mode.
 Program a positioning block for the starting point (hole center) in the working plane with radius compensation R0.
+The algebraic sign of the cycle parameters depth of thread countersinking depth or sinking depth at front.

-The algebraic sign of the cycle parameters depth of thread, countersinking depth or sinking depth at front determines the working direction.
+thread, countersinking depth or sinking depth at front determines the working direction.
 The working direction is defined in the following sequence: